Earlier today in South Korea, the Intergovernmental Panel on Climate Change (IPCC) published its long-awaited special report on 1.5C.

 And even with the revised 1.5C carbon budget, it is unlikely to be the end of the debate.
-There are still a number of large uncertainties remaining, such as how to account for non-CO2 factors, what observational temperature datasets should be used, and whether Earth-system feedbacks, such as melting permafrost, are taken into account.
+There are still a number of large uncertainties remaining, such as how to account for non-CO2 factors, what observational temperature datasets should be used, and whether Earth-system feedbacks, such as thawing permafrost, are taken into account.

 What role will ‘negative emissions’ play in limiting warming to 1.5C?